ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/constitution.md

 for a special election may also be made electronically over a medium available to all Directors up to 48 hours before the special election or 48 hours after the vacancy begins, whichever is later.
-Nominations can only come from Board members, and every nomination requires the approval of one other Board member who is not on the ticket and the approval of the nominated ticket to be placed on the ballot.
+Nominations can only come from Board members.
+Every nomination requires the approval of one other Board member who is not on the ticket and the approval of the nominees on the ticket to be placed on the ballot.
 Self-nominations are allowed.

 _[Added at the Board meeting of February 11, 2019]._